Disaster Relief Program

 Sleep in Heavenly Peace is a 501(c)(3) nonprofit organization that partners with the community to build bunk beds for kids from raw materials complete with mattresses, pillows and bedding.
 In 2019, SHP’s bunk bed program gave a permanent home to over 30,000 of our beds for children sleeping on the floor.
-The Disaster Relief Fund provides a new way to help those in need who’ve been impacted by a recent disaster.
+The Disaster Relief Program provides another way to help those in need who’ve been impacted by a recent disaster.
+Sleep in Heavenly Peace is where it is today because of the passionate volunteers who believe in the mission of getting kids off the floor and into beds.
+In exchange for just a few hours of your time, you can make a direct, permanent impact in the quality of life for dozens of kids in your community.

 How these funds are used